drbr/cribbage/README.md

 This program allows a player to input their six cards, and it will compute the expected value for each combination of four cards therein, based on the probability of any specific starter card appearing.

-**NOTE:** The program is a work in progress, and so far only scores a given hand.

 ## How to use

 This is a self-contained web application written in JavaScript, using freely-available frameworks and libraries.
 There is no building required, however, the app must be run from within a web server.